-Both CM1000 and CM1100 are competent DOCSIS 3.1 modems thereby making it difficult to choose between the both.
+Both CM1000 and CM1100 are competent DOCSIS 3.1 modems, making it difficult to choose between them.
 Building on this statement is this detailed comparison between the Netgear CM1000 vs CM1100.

 |Traits||Netgear CM1000||Netgear CM1100||Winner|

 |Channels||32 x 8 / 2 x 2||32 x 8 / 2 x 2||DRAW|

 |Speeds||Up to 1Gbps||Up to 2Gbps||Netgear CM1100|

 |Link Aggregation||No||Yes||Netgear CM1100|

 Mediacom, Suddenlink, RCN.

 |Dimensions||8.80 x 5.40 x 5.90 inches||8.80 x 3.40 x 5.90 inches||Netgear CM1000|